-In an effort to strengthen the co-op's commitment to the community, Piedmont Electric established the Piedmont Electric Helping Hand Foundation.
+The Piedmont Electric Helping Hand Foundation, established in 2017, continues to strengthen the co-ops commitment to the community.
 This charity foundation is dedicated to enhancing the quality of life in the communities served by Piedmont Electric by empowering and partnering with the co-op's members and the communities they serve.
-Support for programs will focus on youth education, emergency preparedness, access to broadband, affordable electric power and other electric utility issues.
-In its first year of existence, the foundation awarded more than \$155,000 in community grants for energy assistance, education, emergency response, energy efficiency projects and other services that improve local quality of life.
+Support for programs will focus on youth education, emergency preparedness, access to broadband, affordable electric power, and other electric utility issues.
+In its third year of existence, the foundation awarded more than \$181,000 in community grants for energy assistance, education, emergency response, energy efficiency projects and other services that improve local quality of life.
 The foundation is funded by the generous donations from the cooperative's members who volunteer to round up their monthly bill and donate this change to the foundation.
+In addition to the foundation, Piedmont Electric made three USDA Rural Economic Development loans for more than \$856,000 in 2019 to improve the communities we serve and since its first loan in 2013, forty loans totaling more than \$13.9 million have been made to improve our rural communities.

 Moving into the future, the cooperative has several initiatives which will be launched in the next couple of years to continue to strengthen the cooperative's system and to further enhance member's connection to their cooperative.
-In 2019, the cooperative will offer online and mail-in balloting for board elections.
-This method will make it more convenient for members to participate in the election of their board representatives.
-Also starting next year, the cooperative will begin installing new responsive meters which will improve reliability and provide more information and options for members.
+Starting in the fall of 2020, the cooperative will begin the pilot phase for new responsive meters which will improve reliability and provide more information and options for members.
 These meters may be able to notify the cooperative of a power outage before a member can report it as well as provide daily and even hourly energy use for members.
 This wealth of information can help members and the co-op make informed energy decisions.